GevaOr/web-scraper/README.md

 # web-scraper

-A simple web scraper I made using Cheerio.
+A simple web scraper I made using Cheerio.\n
 At the moment, the scraping info is hard coded, this will be changed in the future.